 or R = 6000 – 12 = 5988 Ω

-Thanks for reading about “moving coil galvanometer working principle” and construction.
+Thanks for reading about “galvanometer working principle” and “working principle of galvanometer”.

 Electrical Measuring Instruments | All Posts

 - Deflecting, Controlling and Damping Torque